Viz-gov/deepcgh_yao/README.md

 ![header](./header.png)

+This repository is a forked edition of the original DeepCGH (https://github.com/UNC-optics/DeepCGH).
+We aim to provide more information if you need to run the code in the year of 2024, as many of the Python environment has changed significantly.
+The demo_deepdcgh.py has been changed since the original DeepCGH, to provide directly phase mask extraction, target image saving, and log file recording for reference.

 # DeepCGH: 3D computer generated holography using deep learning
 DeepCGH is an *unsupervised*, *non-iterative* algorithm for computer generated holography.
 DeepCGH relies on convolutional neural networks to perform *image plane* holography in real-time.